Piazza Santa Trìnita

 Three particularly famous palazzi exemplify the evolution of patrician architectural styles.
 The imposing Palazzo Spini Feroni (1289) anchors the south side of the square with its fortress-like medieval character - rusticated stone walls, crenellated roofline, and narrow defensive windows speak to an era when wealthy families built for protection as much as prestige.
 Though heavily restored in the 19th century, it remains one of Florence's best-preserved examples of 13th-century private architecture and has housed the Ferragamo fashion empire since 1938, with the Museo Salvatore Ferragamo occupying its upper floors and Ferragamo's retail shop on the street level.

 The 15th-century Palazzo Buondelmonti represents the transitional moment between medieval fortress and Renaissance elegance.
-This late medieval/early Renaissance palazzo features the characteristic facade by Baccio d'Agnolo and a graceful loggia crowning its top floor - a architectural element that reflects the new confidence of the Quattrocento, when defensive concerns gave way to displays of refined taste and classical learning.
+This late medieval/early Renaissance palazzo features the characteristic facade by Baccio d'Agnolo and a graceful loggia crowning its top floor - an architectural element that reflects the new confidence of the Quattrocento, when defensive concerns gave way to displays of refined taste and classical learning.

 Palazzo Bartolini Salimbeni (1520-1523) stands as the square's most revolutionary statement - a pure High Renaissance masterpiece, also by Baccio d'Agnolo.
 Commissioned by the banker Giovanni Bartolini Salimbeni, its design broke dramatically with Florentine tradition: smooth stone ashlar replaced rustication, proportioned square windows (finestre inginocchiate, or "kneeling windows") replaced Gothic arches, and classical pilasters and pediments announced a new aesthetic allegiance to Rome rather than Florence's medieval past.
 Contemporary Florentines mockingly called it the "Roman" style and criticized its departure from local tradition.
 The windows were deemed so outrageous that a popular rhyme circulated: "Che belle finestre da inginocchiarsi" (What beautiful windows for kneeling).
 What was controversial in the 1520s is now recognized as one of Florence's most influential Renaissance palazzi, anticipating Baroque developments by nearly a century.